-The Better Business Bureau of South Central Louisiana is warning consumers about a particular gift card scam going around after receiving calls about it.
+Attorney General Jeff Landry reminds people that there are pros and cons to purchasing gift cards.
+The Better Business Bureau of South Central Louisiana is also warning consumers about a particular gift card scam going around after receiving calls about it.

 Carmen Million is the president and CEO of the BBB of South Central Louisiana.
 She explained that while gift cards are an easy gift to give, consumers need to be careful about where they purchase them.